Immigration Options for Undocumented Children and Families

 PRUCOL is not recognized as a lawful status by US Citizenship and Immigration Services (USCIS).
 However, DCFS through its Revenue Enhancement is required to determine if an undocumented applicant falls into this category for funding purposes.
 For a child to be considered PRUCOL USCIS must be aware of the child’s presence in the United States and USCIS must not be actively seeking the removal of the child from the United States.

-In order to grant an undocumented dependent child, lawful permanent resident status (obtain a “green card”) a separate referral to the SIS Unit is required once the Juvenile Court has made the findings that the child meets criteria for SIJS.
-Only qualifying undocumented children can apply for Special immigrant Juvenile Status and be granted lawful status.
+In order to grant an undocumented immigrant dependent child, lawful permanent resident status (obtain a “green card”) a separate referral to the SIS Unit is required once the Juvenile Court has made the findings that the child meets criteria for SIJS.
+Only qualifying undocumented immigrant children can apply for Special immigrant Juvenile Status and be granted permanent resident status.

 Other Immigration Options